forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 Findings:
 * Covid transmits mainly through Breathed Air but not Trough Droplets or Fomites.
 Severe Covid transmits mainly through dry air.
 * The individual differences regarding susceptibility and infectiousness are large and the risk factors for severe Covid (except high age) also tend to increase transmissions.
-Children can catch mild infections but are hardly infectious.
+Children can catch mild infections but are much less infectious compared to adults.